 As on a website, the footer is in many ways as important as the header, giving the design a rounded feel and a sense of completeness.
 It's where the reader will expect to find contact details.
 It can also include an easy way for subscribers to share the newsletter or part of its contents with friends, via email or social media.
 And it should definitely include a link allowing them to unsubscribe.

 Making it hard for people to unsubscribe is bad form and is not going to make your newsletter any more popular.
 It’s far more helpful to know that that those that have subscribed actually want to receive your newsletter, and it’s also much more likely that your readers will be actively engaged.
-Better to have 50 newsletters that are actually read and enjoyed than 500 that are consigned to the trash.
+It's better to have 50 newsletters that are actually read and enjoyed than 500 that are consigned to the trash.

 09. Be smart with images